-The practice of using generic names for unidentified artists is most common in the study of the art of the antiquity, especially of the Roman era or with artists of the Northern Renaissance until about 1430.
+The practice of using generic names for unidentified artists is most common in the study of the art of antiquity, especially of the Roman era or with artists of the Northern Renaissance until about 1430.
 Typically a pseudonym is applied after commonality is established for a grouping of works.
-A similarity of theme, style, iconography, biblical source, or physical location can probably be attributed to one individual or workshop.
-Unfortunately, because of a lack of surviving documentary record, the name of that individual is lost.
+A similarity of theme, style, iconography, biblical source or physical location can probably be attributed to one individual or workshop.
+Unfortunately, because of a lack of surviving documentary records, the name of that individual is lost.

-In the case of 14th and early 15th-century Netherlandish, French and German painters and illuminators, the problem is particularly acute.
+In the case of 14th and early 15th-century Netherlandish, French, and German painters and illuminators, the problem is particularly acute.
 The challenge was because the practice was for artists to not sign or date their works until the 1420s, and the inventories of collectors were uninterested in the artist’s names.